- Elkem

 Pallets that have been damaged are collected and transferred to an outside repair business.
 The carpenter is repairing these pallets so that they can be used both within the facility and externally.
 After a successful pilot shipment to China in June 2018 with repaired pallets, a larger project was launched.
 Pallet repair is now done using an internal setup.
 Following this first success, all warehouses have begun reusing inbound pallets, resulting in additional waste reduction.
 Thanks to this initiative embracing the Circular Economy, Elkem India reuses 6.000 pallets each year.

 Briquetting is an example of better reuse by Elkem.
-BRIQSIL® is a ferrosilicon substitute that may be used in place of regular ferrosilicon.
-Raw resources such as quartz and coal are crushed during transit and processing, resulting in a large volume of fine materials that cannot be employed in the process while containing important components required for manufacturing.
+BRIQSIL™ is a ferrosilicon substitute that can be used to generate heat during steel making so even more scrap can be recycled.
+Ferrosilicon is friable, and the crushing process results in large volumes of fine materials that have the same chemistry as sized materials, but cannot be recycled or used directly in the process.
 New methods for making solid briquettes from fines have allowed the material to be fed back into the furnaces, increasing production.
-The briquettes are tough enough to withstand handling and transportation and they don't fracture or break down when fed into the furnace, transforming trash into high-quality raw materials.
+The briquettes are tough enough to withstand handling and transportation and they don't fracture or break down when fed into the furnace, transforming fines into high-quality raw materials for recycling or products designed for steel customers.

 Elkem is taking action to enable circular economies and thus produce less waste and emissions.
 The above-mentioned measures that have been taken are merely examples of a larger framework that is aimed at reducing environmental damage.
 Click here if you want to learn more about sustainability at Elkem.